 Typically, students study abroad in their junior year.
 While pursuing studies abroad, our majors often take courses in art, architecture, urban and language studies.
 Some programs, for example the Danish Institute for Study Abroad in Copenhagen, offer design studios, and while these cannot be counted towards our major requirements, they offer students the opportunity to learn new skills and engage with different design cultures.

 Barnard College and Columbia University are continuing to monitor travel restrictions due to COVID-19.
-At the moment, study abroad options are limited, but please visit the Barnard Office of Study Abroad and/or the Columbia Center for Undergraduate Global Engagement for more information.
+Please visit the Barnard Office of Study Abroad and/or the Columbia Center for Undergraduate Global Engagement for more information.

 Barnard Office of Study Abroad